Skip to content

 Table-CDC-Setup

-2. If you want to extract the table when first running the extraction, activate [Extract table on first run].
+2. Activate Extract table on first run to extract the table when first running the extraction.

 Note